internetofvoice/vsms-skeleton/README.md

 When doing so, you may set different configurations in `app/config/settings.php` and separate Skill IDs in your skill controller(s) for every environment.
 When an environment is not set, it defaults to `prod`.

-Using environments enables you for instance to skip request certificate validation (see `app/config/settings.php`) and thus to send fake requests to your app.
-Please do not disable the validation in your production version, as it is is mandatory per Amazons requirements - please see [Alexa Skills Kit Documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#verifying-that-the-request-was-sent-by-alexa).
+Environments enable you for instance to skip request certificate validation (see `app/config/settings.php`) and thus to send fake / test requests to your app.
+Please do *not* disable the validation in your production version, as it is mandatory - please see
+[Alexa Skills Kit Documentation](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#verifying-that-the-request-was-sent-by-alexa).

 ## Example content
 VSMS comes with an example skill, a privacy policy page and a login form for account linking.
-HTML pages can be examined with a browser, whereas skills require a specific constructed request that you can fake with a tool like [Postman](https://www.getpostman.com/) (also available as a Chrome extension).
+While HTML pages can be examined with a browser, skills require a specific constructed request that you can fake with a tool like [Postman](https://www.getpostman.com/) (also available as a Chrome extension).
 Another option is to use the Service Simulator you will find on https://developer.amazon.com/ when setting up your skill.